-5 Reasons Why Trying Something New Is the Best Way to Break out of a Recovery Rut
+5 Reasons Why Trying New Things Is the Best Way to End a Recovery Rut

 When you first get started in recovery, everything can feel like it is happening so fast and going great.
 Every day brings new revelations, progress, and a significant increase in clean time, in terms of percentages.
 As the days turn into weeks and then months, however, and you spend less time in treatment sessions and more time out in the world, the time can begin to drag and your progress in recovery can slow, if not stagnate.